SPYFF/ebpf-vrf/README.md

 sudo ip route add default via 10.0.0.1 table 10
 ```

-The last two commands not required in theory, because when we set the VRF as master for the interface, all routes associated with that interface will be automatically moved to the VRF's table.
-However for some reason the `scope link` route not moved for me, and we dont have default route either because the main table use the `usb0` route for that.
+The last two commands are not required in theory, because when we set the VRF as master for the interface, all routes are associated with that interface will be automatically moved to the VRF's table.
+However for some reasons the `scope link` route didn't moved for me, and we didn't have default route either because the main table use the `usb0` route for that.

 The next step is to create a cgroup for the applications where we want to use the socket loadbalancing.
 Then we load the eBPF prog, attach it to the cgroup and put a bash into that cgroup.
 Therefore every application started from that bash will be loadbalanced between the default and the wifi VRFs.
 Now we do simple round-robing loadbalancing based on a random value but more sofisticated logic could be relaized in the eBPF prog.